 WHY did you choose Vacationer Caravans?

-If you have followed along for a while, you will know that we jump in and out of as many family vans as we can when we exhibit at caravan & camping show and often post about what we like & LOVE.
+If you have followed along for a while, you will know that we jump in and out of as many family vans as we can when we exhibit at caravan & camping shows and often post about what we like & LOVE.
 Back in 2017 we noticed a small stand with only two or three vans from a brand that we had not seen before – this always excites us as we LOVE seeing businesses have a good crack!
 Vacationer Caravans had a family van there and we met Matty.
 This pocket rocket was full of so much information about his vans, he was passionate and honest and cut through so much bulls#&t.
 It was refreshing and appreciated.
 His vans looked great, right up our alley, clean, neat & practical in design.
-The Vacationer at this show had a full door between the kids bunks and the kitchen – this was the first time we had seen this.
+The Vacationer at this show had a full door between the kids bunks & lounge plus it had a corner kitchen – this was the first time we had seen this.
 We really didn’t fancy the curtain in our current van or the concertina flimsy doors we had seen in other vans.
 We posted about the ‘door’ on our Facebook page and it went viral – lots of other families loved this idea too.

 Over the years, we became friends with Matty and always checked out his vans when we caught up at shows and each year they ticked more and more boxes – we liked the fittings and workmanship, we saw a kitchen on the door side for the first time in a Vacationer Caravan and loved this, simple & practical design (for us simple folk), high quality workmanship, aluminium frame, amazing attention to detail, weights would work with our Ranger, ripper customer service – tick tick tick tick – so when it came time for us to seriously look at upgrading our rig, we knew we would get honest opinions & advice.